List of largest video game companies by revenue

-This is a listing of largest video game publishers and developers ranked by reported revenue.
-Sony Interactive Entertainment is the world's largest video game company, followed by Tencent and Microsoft Gaming.
+This is a listing of top 50 largest video game publishers and developers ranked by reported revenue.
+Tencent is the world's largest video game company, followed by Sony Interactive Entertainment, Xbox, Nintendo, and NetEase.

-Of the 80 largest video game companies, 18 are based in the United States, 12 in China, 12 in Japan, and 10 in South Korea.
+Of the 50 largest video game companies, 9 are based in the United States, 9 in Japan, 9 in China, 7 in South Korea, and 14 in other countries: 3 from France, 2 from Israel, 2 from Ireland, 2 from Singapore, and 1 each from the United Kingdom, Belgium, Hong Kong, Turkey, Sweden, Australia, and Switzerland.

 This list primarily includes public companies or those whose revenues are known.
-Certain major companies such as Valve Corporation are not included in this list.
-This is primarily because Valve is a privately held company and does not publicly disclose detailed financial statements or revenue reports.
+Certain major privately held companies not included because they do not publicly disclose detailed financial statements or revenue reports.